 I guess I should be more careful next time.

-Gljufrafoss resides in the Southern Region of Iceland.
+Gljufrafoss resides in the South Region near Vik, Iceland.
 It is administered by the municipality of Rangárþing eystra.
 For information or inquiries about the general area as well as current conditions, you may want to try visiting their website.

 Related Top 10 Lists